dnachavez/fine-tuning-tinybert-for-sentiment-analysis/README.md

 This entire process, from training to analysis, is encapsulated in scripts written in Python 3.6, utilizing Google Colab for its GPU capabilities during the fine-tuning phase to enhance computational efficiency.

+## Web Application

+The web application component of this project offers a user-friendly way to interact with the sentiment analysis model.
+It's structured into two main parts: the backend, built with Flask, and the frontend, developed with HTML, CSS, and JavaScript.

+### Back-end

+Located in the `web-app/backend` folder, the backend is responsible for running the Flask server, which interacts with the TinyBERT model to perform sentiment analysis.
+The main file, `api.py`, handles API requests, performing sentiment analysis on text inputs and returning the results to the frontend.

+### Front-end

+The frontend files are located in the `web-app/frontend` folder and include HTML, CSS, and JavaScript files.
+They provide an interactive user interface for submitting text to the backend and displaying the sentiment analysis results.
+The design emphasizes usability and visual appeal, ensuring a seamless experience for users.

 ## 🎈 Usage <a name = "usage"></a>

 The sentiment analysis is packaged in a Jupyter Notebook, making it easy to run and interact with the TinyBERT sentiment analysis model directly from Google Colab.